Nunawading, Victoria: History

 The name Nunawading, thought to be derived from an Aboriginal word meaning either "battlefield" or "ceremonial ground", was initially applied to a vast area which now incorporates Box Hill, Blackburn, Mitcham, Forest Hill and Vermont.

 The township of Nunawading began life in the 1870s as a site of brick and clay production.
 The name Tunstall, derived from the famed English pottery town, was given to the area, centred at the intersection of Whitehorse Road and Springvale Road.
 The former name is still reflected in Tunstall Park, on Luckie Street, Tunstall Avenue, off Springvale Road, and the Tunstall Square Shopping Centre, on Tunstall Road, in nearby Donvale.
 The opening of the Tunstall railway station contributed to the growth of brick and clay industries, with orchards soon following.
 Tunstall Post Office opened on 1 February 1889 and was renamed Nunawading in 1945.

 Following a series of local government subdivisions in the 1920s, the name Nunawading fell from use.
 The name was reinstated in 1945 when it replaced Tunstall.

 The period following World War II saw a housing boom in the area, as residential blocks began to replace orchards.
 The civic centre was opened in 1968 and became the administrative centre for the City of Nunawading, which was incorporated into the City of Whitehorse, in 1994, along with the City of Box Hill.

-Today
+Nunawading Primary School on Springvale Road closed in 2012 and the main building is now the Nunawading Community Hub, which opened in 2020.

+The suburb was formerly home to the Winlaton Youth Training Centre (closed in 1993) and the Wobbies World amusement park (closed in 1999).

+Places of interest

-Whitehorse Road is the site of the largest retail strip for bulkgoods in Melbourne.
-The City of Whitehorse has named this strip the Mega Mile, in an attempt to provide brand recognition for retailers.
+Whitehorse Road is the site of the largest retail strip for bulk goods in Melbourne.
+The City of Whitehorse has named this strip the MegaMile, in an attempt to provide brand recognition for retailers.
 Nunawading is home to a large Pacific Brands clothing factory and a brick factory.

-A large Seventh-day Adventist campus exists on Central Road, including a church, church offices, a retail book shop, Coronella Retirement Village and the coeducational Nunawading Christian College (primary and secondary).
-There is also a combined kindergarten and primary school, Mount Pleasant Road Primary School, located on Mount Pleasant Road.
-The head office of Bird Observation & Conservation Australia is in Springvale Road.
-The suburb was formerly home to the Winlaton Youth Training Centre, the Wobbies World amusement park, and the Melbourne studios of Network 10 television, where the soap opera Neighbours was filmed.
+The head office of Bird Observation & Conservation Australia is on Springvale Road.
+It is also one of the suburbs where the soap opera Neighbours is filmed.